-Create Liquidity Pool in Solana in 1 minute
+Create Liquidity Pool on Solana in 1 Minute

-To give purpose to a token on Solana, you must add liquidity, which means pairing it with an existing token that has a more stable value, usually $SOL or $USDC, this is called creating a Liquidity Pool on Solana.
+To make a token on Solana tradeable, you need to add liquidity: pair it with an existing token that has a stable value, typically $SOL or $USDC.
+This is what creating a Liquidity Pool on Solana means.

-When launching a token (creating it and adding liquidity to it), the Liquidity Pool must be available on a decentralized exchange (DEX), with Raydium being the most convenient and chosen option in the Solana ecosystem.
+When launching a token (creating it and adding liquidity), the Liquidity Pool needs to be available on a decentralized exchange (DEX), with Raydium being the go-to choice in the Solana ecosystem.

-As we mentioned, with Smithii's "Create Liquidity Pool" dApp, you can accomplish this in a single step.
-Navigate to the Create Solana Liquidity Pool (https://tools.smithii.io/liquidity-pool/solana) to view the following interface:
+As mentioned, the dApp from Smithii “Create Liquidity Pool” lets you do it in a single step.
+Head to the Create Solana Liquidity Pool (https://tools.smithii.io/liquidity-pool/solana) and you’ll see the following interface:

-This tool allows us to create our liquidity fund at Raydium with a friendly user interface and from only 1 SOL (up to 3.5 SOL depending on the configuration used).
+This tool lets you create your liquidity pool on Raydium through a clean, user-friendly interface, starting at just 1 SOL (up to 3.5 SOL depending on the configuration you use).

-You can choose to create the liquidity pool under Raydium v4 or v5 protocol (the latter known as CPMM).
-If you want to know the differences, we will tell you about them in our comparative article, although now we will continue with v4.
+You can create the liquidity pool under Raydium protocol v4 or v5 (the latter known as CPMM).
+If you want a breakdown of the differences, check out our comparison article, but for now we’ll stick with v4.

 - Go to Create Solana Liquidity Pool ( https://tools.smithii.io/liquidity-pool/solana) and connect your wallet to use the tool.

-- Select the «Base Token" (The token created token does not yet have a market value).
+- Select the “Base Token” (the token you created that doesn’t have a market value yet).

-- Select the "Quote Token" (a token market value; typically SOL USDC).
+- Select the “Quote Token ” (a token with an established market value.
+Typically SOL or USDC).

-- Set advanced options: Event Queue Length, Request Queue Lenght, OpenBook Market and Orderbook Lenght (only if you want to use a cheap Market ID , from 0.4 SOL).
+- Configure advanced options: Event Queue Length, Request Queue Length, OpenBook Market, and Orderbook Length (only if you want to use a cheaper Market ID, starting at 0.4 SOL).*

-- Set the number of tokens and SOL/USDC you want to add.
+- Set the token amount and SOL/USDC you want to add.

-- Click on "Create Liquidity Pool" and accept the 3 transactions.
+- Click “Create Liquidity Pool” and approve the 3 transactions.

-It will take a while to complete and you will then see the market ID and the address of the liquidity pool.
-Save them, as you may need the addresses for future use.
+It’ll take a moment to complete, and then you’ll see the market ID and the liquidity pool address .
+Save them, as you may need those addresses down the line.

-*In "advanced options" we can modify the size of our OpenBook Market, I leave you the inputs that you should use for 3 different sizes that I can recommend you:
+*In “advanced options” you can adjust the size of your OpenBook Market.
+Here are the recommended inputs for 3 different sizes:

 0.4 SOL: